fhildeb/lukso-node-guide/docs/guides/maintenance/problem-scanning.md

 :::tip

 By default, the [LUKSO Network Configuration](https://github.com/lukso-network/network-configs) opens the REST API ports for all consensus clients.

 :::

-**1. Install Querying Tool**: _Install the JSON query service for data processing from the RPC endpoint._
+**1. Install Querying Tool**: _Install the JSON query service for data processing from the REST API endpoint._

 ```sh
 sudo apt install jq
 ```

-**2. Call Endpoints**: _While the node is running, call the REST endpoints of the consensus client._
+**2. Call Endpoints**: _While the node is running, call the REST endpoint of the consensus client._

 <Tabs>
   <TabItem value="teku" label="Teku">